m1stadev/PyIMG4/README.md

 ## Installation
 - Install from [PyPI](https://pypi.org/project/pyimg4/):
     - ```python3 -m pip install pyimg4```
-    - If you would like to use the compression features of PyIMG4, install the optional libraries:
-      - ```python3 -m pip install pyimg4[compression]```
 - Local installation:
     - `./install.sh`
     - Requires [Poetry](https://python-poetry.org)